zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

 &nbsp;

 The following is another example, that after generate and a webhook callback, an intelligent test case change set for total test is also created.
 Please note that event body is set to $$setid$$, so, it will be replaced with CES callback, the real set id is going to be used as next query for a set info status.
-If the level is specified as tttChangeSet, it will produce a TTT change set.
+If the level is specified as a none empty string, it will produce a TTT change set.

 ```
 node {